bbhardin/smart-light-control/README.md

 ![Image of control board](https://github.com/bbhardin/smart-light-control/blob/master/IMG_8427.jpg)

+Yes, I know, my cable management is a work of art.
 Unfortunately, I was not able to determine between the up and down motion of the buttons.
 The computer relys on a difference in resistance to determine whether the button is pressed up or down.
 Using only digital inputs, I can not differentiate between up and down motion without a separate chip.
 That may come in a future iteration of the project.